Magnus Isacsson: Film career

 Frustrated by the creative constraints of working for TV networks, Isacsson began a career as an independent filmmaker in 1986.
 His film Uranium, the story of radioactive contamination on Native land by Canada's uranium mines, won a Golden Sheaf Award at the Yorkton Film Festival in 1991; Power, a feature-length chronicle of the Cree's five-year struggle against the Great Whale Hydro Project in Northern Quebec, received the award for Best Documentary at the International Environmental Film Festival in Paris (1997), among other accolades and nominations.
-Choir Boys!
-(Enfants de chœurs !), a film about the journey of a choir of homeless men in Montreal, won the award for Best Documentary at the Mumbai International Film Festival in 2000.
+The Choir Boys (Enfants de chœur !), a film about the journey of a choir of homeless men in Montreal, won the award for Best Documentary at the Mumbai International Film Festival in 2000.

 Isacsson has been involved in the Documentary Organization of Canada (formerly CIFC) since its beginning, contributing to the formation of the Montreal chapter in 1988.
 He was also involved in starting the Rencontres internationales du documentaire de Montréal (RIDM) as a member of its first programming committee.
 In association with the RIDM, Isacsson instigated the Docu-Mondays (Lundis du Doc) screening series.
 Isacsson was a member of the ARRQ director's union in Quebec, and has served as a board member for the Observatoire du Documentaire.

-Isacsson's last film was the feature-length documentary L'Art en Action (2009), a study of the ATSA group's provocative urban art installation.
+Isacsson's last film was the feature-length documentary My Real Life (Ma vie réelle), released in 2012.
 At the time of his death, Isacsson was working on Granny Power, a film about the Raging Grannies.